 Either measure a favourite necklace of a length that you like or if you are unsure about which length you require, use a piece of string with a knot in one end and bring the other end loosely around to where you wish the necklace to sit.
 (Please remember that the pendant will sit below this line - look at the approximate dimensions of each individual piece).

-If you would like more than one length of chain, extras can be purchased from me.
+If you would like more than one length of chain, extras can be purchased.
 Please Contact me to discuss your requirements.

-If you have a bracelet that already fits you, measure the length of bracelet and make a note of it on the order.
-From this I can make it to your exact size.
+If you have a bracelet that already fits you, measure the length of bracelet and make a note of it on the order, so I can make it to your exact size.

 Alternatively, measure your wrist and then add 2cm as this will give you the length required.
 A standard length bracelet is 19cm to 20cm (7.5"-8").

-If you have a bangle that already fits you, measure the inside diameter and make a note of it on the order.
-From this I can make it to your exact size.
+If you have a bangle that already fits you, measure the inside diameter and make a note of it on the order, so I can make it to your exact size.